AyahKash/ByteBod/README.md

 **BYTEBOD**
 **35L Project Winter 2024**

+Here is our video presentation about ByteBod: https://youtu.be/Aufq1OeBchI?feature=shared

 ByteBod: A Fitness App to track your workouts and connect with fellow fitness enjoyers.

 **Features:**